Explore the ancient city of Winchester with the advice of real people who have grown up in the city

 Indoor and outdoor seating

-The 2500-year-old Iron Age hillfort, an ancient yew-tree maze and generally doesn't get too crowded
+The 2500-year-old Iron Age hillfort, with its ancient maze, generally doesn't get too crowded

 Find the start of the easiest path to the top (a 7 minute walk from the cafe) at what3words /// The simplest way to talk about location